-plus airfare to Brisbane and from Sydney.
+plus airfare to and from Australia.

 Surfers Paradise, Fraser Island, Brisbane, On the Wallaby Lodge, Cairns, Great Barrier Reef, Sydney

 Crikey!
 Now this is the adventure of a lifetime… journey Down Under and experience all that Australia has to offer.
 From petting kangaroos and seeing the best croc show on earth at Australia Zoo, home of the Crocodile Hunter, to two days of professional surf lessons around Surfers Paradise, this trip starts off with a bang.
-You will travel to the rainforest and swim in majestic waterfalls underneath 1,000 year old trees before snorkeling or SCUBA diving the largest living organism on earth, the Great Barrier Reef.
-An intense rafting trip, cable waterskiing, kayaking and a cultural day spent with the Aborigines are some of the highlights before you jet to Sydney and tour the Opera House, climb the world famous Sydney Harbour Bridge and explore one of the world’s most dynamic and exciting cities.
+You will travel to the rainforest and swim in majestic waterfalls underneath 1,000 year old trees before snorkeling and SCUBA diving the largest living organism on earth, the Great Barrier Reef.
+An intense rafting trip, cable wakeboarding, kayaking and a cultural day spent with the Aborigines are some of the highlights before you jet to Sydney and tour the Opera House, climb the world famous Sydney Harbour Bridge and explore one of the world’s most dynamic and exciting cities.
 What are you waiting for, mate?
 Get on board!

 We begin this trip with a chaperoned overseas group flight from Los Angeles to Brisbane.
 For those coming from the NY area, we have a chaperoned New York to LA flight to connect to the escorted overseas flight.
 Our trip leaders greet you at the airport and are with you for the duration of the flight to Australia.
 Everyone has the opportunity to begin trip bonding with get to know you games and icebreakers starting before we even land.
 The flight knocks a day off your life (because of the International Dateline) but you’ll make it up on the return flight when you get the very cool opportunity to live part of the same day twice.